 Five Best Things About Spring Training

 Spring Training is officially underway in Florida and Arizona!
-The first games begin this weekend, and most pitchers and catchers have been in camp for nearly two weeks already.
+The first games began this weekend, and most pitchers and catchers have been in camp for nearly two weeks already.
 If you’re like me, buried in snow, this is about as welcome a sight as there can be after a long winter without baseball.
 Here are some of the best things about Spring Training and what to watch for as our national pastime begins anew.